tanakatoo/pebbles-frontend/README.md

 ## Deployment

-The site is deployed at pebblescommunity.com
+The site is deployed at pebblescommunity.com (currently with some issues).